-Every day there as always something peculiar no matter how normal every thing seemed.
+Every day there was always something peculiar no matter how normal everything seemed.
 She didn’t mind it at all and she had to admit, it kept her amused.
 There was always something on the news about “walking trees” and how to avoid them.
 When she first heard about it, she nearly choked on her coffee.
 “Walking trees?
 Have these people gone bonkers?”

 One day she wanted to go grocery shopping and as she walked to her car, there was a giant tree in the road!
 Now how did that get there?
 A city worker had cones around the tree and guarded it with a stop sign.
 Their eyes meet and he scratches his head.